ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 : A hash digest of a Salted Disclosed Claim.

 Blinded Claim:
-: Any Redacted key or Redacted element which has been replaced in the CWT payload by a Blinded Claim Hash.
+: Any Redacted Claim Key or Redacted Claim Element which has been replaced in the CWT payload by a Blinded Claim Hash.

-Redacted key:
+Redacted Claim Key:
 : The hash of a claim redacted from a map data structure.

-Redacted element:
+Redacted Claim Element:
 : The hash of an element redacted from an array data structure.

 Presented Disclosed Claims Set:
-: The CBOR map containing zero or more Redacted keys or Redacted elements.
+: The CBOR map containing zero or more Redacted keys or Redacted Claim Element.

 Validated Disclosed Claims Set:
-: The CBOR map containing all mandatory to disclose claims signed by the issuer, all selectively disclosed claims presented by the holder, and ommiting all instances of redacted_keys and redacted_element claims that are present in the original sd_cwt.
+: The CBOR map containing all mandatory to disclose claims signed by the issuer, all selectively disclosed claims presented by the holder, and ommiting all instances of Redacted Claim Keys and Redacted Claim Element claims that are present in the original SD-CWT.

 # Overview of Selective Disclosure CWT

 ## A CWT without Selective Disclosure

 Below is the payload of a standard CWT without selective disclosure.
 It consists of standard CWT claims, the holder confirmation key, and five specific custom claims.
-The payload is shown below in CBOR Extended Diagnostic Notation (EDN) {{!I-D.ietf-cbor-edn-literals}}.
+The payload is shown below in CBOR Extended Diagnostic
+Notation (EDN) {{!I-D.ietf-cbor-edn-literals}}.
 Note that some of the CWT claim map keys shown in the examples have been invented for this example and do not have registered integer keys.

 ~~~ cbor-diag
 {